felangel/bloc/docs/flutterbloccoreconcepts.md

 ## Extension Methods Usage

-Extension methods, introduced in Dart 2.7, allow to add functionalities to existing classes.

 Importing the `flutter_bloc` package includes different extension methods and this section aims to describe what and how these should be used.
+This type of methods, included in Dart 2.7, allow to add functionalities to existing classes.

 ?> Check out the official [Dart Documentation](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html) for more information about extension methods.